 Melanie is Education Lead for the MRC Midland Hub for trials methodology research, is a member of the Hub Management Team and expert advisor to the NIHR West Midlands Research Design Service.

-She is an experienced PhD supervisor and Senior Lecturer providing training in trials methodology and quality of life to undergraduates, postgraduates, clinicians, pharmaceutical industry and policy makers (most recently as invited faculty on a World Health Organization course).
+She is an experienced PhD supervisor and provides training in trials methodology and quality of life to undergraduates, postgraduates, clinicians, pharmaceutical industry and policy makers (most recently as invited faculty on a World Health Organization course).
 She has successfully completed the Postgraduate Certificate in Learning and Teaching in Higher Education and now acts as a mentor for this program.
 She is a Fellow of the Higher Education Academy and undertakes medical education research with the aim of providing evidence to inform curriculum development and enhance student learning.

 Dr Calvert is interested in supervising doctoral researchers on the following subjects: